 Procrastination

-Procrastination is when you put off things you know you should do and prioritize other less important things instead, for example, watching a series, hang out with friends or scrollthrough social media instead of studying.
+Procrastination is when you put off things you know you should do and prioritize other less important things instead.
+For example, watching a series, hang out with friends or scroll through social media instead of studying.
 It is important to take breaks while studying but to procrastinate too much and for too long may lead to negative stress and affect your study results.

 Several reasons for procrastination